prettier/prettier/docs/plugins.md

-These functions are used to override Prettier's default comment assignment algorithm. `ownLine`/`endOfLine`/`remaining` is expected to either manually assign a comment to a node (removing it from the `astRoot.comments` array) and return `true`, or return a `falsy` value and let Prettier assign the comment.
+These functions are used to override Prettier's default comment assignment algorithm. `ownLine`/`endOfLine`/`remaining` is expected to either manually assign a comment to a node and return `true`, or return a `falsy` value and let Prettier assign the comment.

 Based on the text surrounding a comment node, Prettier dispatches: